derekchiang/Coffee-Formatter/README.md

 To read the code, it's suggested to go to `docs/` folder.
 For example, `docs/formatter.html` contains properly highlighted code for `formatter.litcoffee`.

 To run the test suite, install [Mocha](https://github.com/visionmedia/mocha) and run `mocha` in the base directory.

+## TODO

+1. Get rid of external dependencies.
+2. Make a build script.